Do you ever have that disturbing feeling that trying to squeeze one more minute out of your day will render you senseless?

-2. Figure out if you’d still work with existing coaching clients, or ask them to halt work with you in August.
+2. Figure out if you’d still work with existing clients, or ask them to halt work with you during August.
 I decided that I would work with existing clients, but not take on any new ones for August.

-3. Figure out how to schedule your month off for maximum enjoyment and relaxation, AND maximum production.
+3. Figure out how to schedule your month off for maximum enjoyment and relaxation, and maximum productivity.
 After all, I was taking the month off to get 2 big projects finished.
-I decided to work with clients 3 mornings a week and work on projects the rest of the time.
-I’d take Friday’s off work completely so that I’d have a month of 3-day weekends; plus a 4-day weekend for Labor Day.
+I decided to run my mastermind groups just a few days out of the month, and work on projects the rest of the time.
+I’d take Friday’s off work completely so that I’d have a month’s worth of 3-day weekends to relax (especially as I’d be working really, really hard during the other four days creating my class and book).
 I’d schedule time with family and friends during August for outings and visits, as well as some “me time” to walk in the woods or go to the beach and be in solitude.

 4. Ask for support.
 I told my husband and my mastermind group I was going to take the month of August off; they loved the idea!
-I’ve also told my clients that my hours would be limited in August, that I’d still be there to support them but that they might not get 24-hour turnaround to emails or phone calls.
-And now I’m telling the world!
+I’ve also told my students and members that my hours would be limited in August, that I’d still be there to support them but that they might not get 24-hour turnaround to emails or phone calls.
+And then I told the world!

 5. Stay present.
-This will be the tough one for me, staying present and aware during the month of August, paying attention to how I’m using my time, and if I’m creating the balance between work and relaxation that I’m seeking.
+This was a tough one for me, staying present and aware during the month of August.
+I paid attention to two things: how I used my time, and whether I was creating the balance between work and relaxation that I was seeking.